timotejroiko/fast-zlib/README.md

 # fast-zlib

-This package is a simple wrapper for zlib's `_processChunk()` method in Node.js and exposes an easy to use high level API for synchronous shared context compression.
+This package is a simple `zlib` wrapper for Node.js that exposes functions for synchronous shared context compression.

 Method inspired from [isaacs/minizlib](https://github.com/isaacs/minizlib)